thekernelkiller/document-retrieval-system-for-RAG-applications/README.md

 }
 ```

-3. `apscheduler` process ==runs in the background== and starts immediately when the application starts.
-It uses the `NEWS_API` key and periodically ==scrapes== news articles and adds to a `mongodb` collection.
+3. `apscheduler` process runs in the background and starts immediately when the application starts.
+It uses the `NEWS_API` key and periodically scrapes news articles and adds to a `mongodb` collection.

 4. Using `sentence-transformer` encoding model and `chromadb`, a vector index is created from the documents.
-Both mongodb and the chromadb are in ==sync== to ensure there are no inconsistencies.
+Both mongodb and the chromadb are in sync to ensure there are no inconsistencies.

-5. I have a `redis` in-memory database to c==ache frequent requests==.
+5. I have a `redis` in-memory database to cache frequent requests.
 This is to enable faster retrievals.

-6. I've implemented ==hybrid search== in `search_service` to enable search for words, as I observed that by regular similarity search methods, I had to type an entire sentence to get grounded results from the chatbot.
+6. I've implemented hybrid search in `search_service` to enable search for words, as I observed that by regular similarity search methods, I had to type an entire sentence to get grounded results from the chatbot.

-7. `rate limiting` is enabled at user-level and refreshes every ==1 hour==.
+7. `rate limiting` is enabled at user-level and refreshes every 1 hour.

-8. `re-ranking` is implemented using ==BM25== algorithm to improve search indexing.
+8. `re-ranking` is implemented using BM25 algorithm to improve search indexing.

 9. the application is dockerisable with separate containers for `backend` and `streamlit` layers.